-Moreover, review of audited financial statements for FY 2021-22 also revealed that the school has not maintained separate bank account for development fee collection which is again the contravention of aforesaid clause 14 of order dated 11.02.2009.
+Moreover, review of audited financial statements also revealed that the school has not maintained separate bank account for development fee collection which is again the contravention of aforesaid clause 14 of order dated 11.02.2009.

-Therefore, the school is hereby directed to ensure that the development fund is to be utilized only towards purchase, upgradation and replacement of furniture, fixture and equipment and directed to follow para 99 of GN -21 for correct presentation of its financial statements and make necessary rectification entries in its books of accounts.
+Therefore, the school is again directed to ensure that the development fund is to be utilized only towards purchase, up-gradation and replacement of furniture, fixture and equipment and directed to follow para 99 of GN -21 for correct presentation of its financial statements and make necessary rectification entries in its books of accounts.
 The compliance of the same will be reviewed in the subsequent fee increase proposal.